-As a collector for over 35 years, I have personal knowledge and experience in searching out and finding genuine Native American Jewelry, Pottery and Arts.
-Every piece I sell is hand-picked by me personally on my frequent trips to New Mexico.
+As a collector for over 45 years, I have personal knowledge and experience in searching out and finding genuine Native American Jewelry, Pottery and Arts.
+Every piece I sell is hand-picked by me in New Mexico, Arizona and the Pueblos and Reservations of the Southwest.

 I was born and raised in Southern California.
 My first exposure to the Native American Culture was Palm Canyon outside of Palm Springs.
 The Ancestral Agua Caliente Indians lived there amongst the Giant Palms and life giving natural springs.
 My parents took me on walks there when we visited the area.
 It was, and is, a place of immense peace and calm that made an impression on me at a very young age.
 We moved to Virginia when I started high school to be near my grandparents.
 My grandfather had a Shenandoah River bottom farm where we would pick arrowheads out of the freshly turned soil.
 I was with him the day he pulled a perfect stone rolling pin out of the ground.
 He had bushels of arrowheads thousands of years old.
 I am a Virginian by heritage on both sides of my family from the 1700’s.
 I was drawn to Colorado to attend and graduate from the University of Colorado.
 I found my soul in the Rocky Mountains and made my first trip to Taos and Santa Fe soon after college.
 I purchased my first Native American Turquoise ring in Taos and have been collecting ever since.
 On that first trip to New Mexico, I visited San Ildefonso Pueblo and felt the same quiet as Palm Canyon.
 Too bad I was too poor to buy any of Maria Martinez’s Blackware Pottery back then!

 A Virginian by heritage and a westerner at heart—the best of both worlds!
-I am always looking forward to my next trip out west (or anywhere else for that matter!).
 Did I mention I love to travel period?